Cardio vs Strength Training: Honest Time Allocation Guide

 - Diet is what makes the deficit exist at all.

 You need all three.
 But if you have to drop one for a busy week, the order to drop in is: cardio first, then strength, then diet last.
 Diet is non-negotiable for fat loss; strength preserves what you have; cardio accelerates the process.
-Use a calorie calculator to set the deficit honestly instead of guessing.
+Use a calorie calculator to set the deficit honestly instead of guessing β our macro split for fat loss piece covers the protein/fat/carb framework that goes alongside the deficit.

 A very common mistake: cutting calories hard and stacking five hours of cardio on top while skipping the weights.
 Six weeks later the scale has moved a lot, the mirror has barely changed, and the resting metabolic rate has dropped because muscle was lost.
 Now maintenance calories are lower, and the weight comes back fast at the end of the cut.